elyhahami18/CS50FinalProj/README.md

 If you wish to use the chatbot feature locally, you will need to obtain your own API key from OpenAI and set it as an environment variable in your `.env` file as described in the Configuration section below.

 ## Running the Application
-To run <the Linear Algebra Web App> locally, execute the following command: flask run The application will be available at `http://127.0.0.1:5000/` by default.
+To run <the Linear Algebra Web App> locally, execute flask run.

+The application will be available at `http://127.0.0.1:5000/` by default.
 Alternatively, you may view and interact with the web app here <https://linearalgebra-3d3395b01e23.herokuapp.com/>, thanks to deployment on Heroku.